melobio/EvoPlay/README.md

 The model input files in */code/GLuc_design_task/input_file* are processed from *5-Gluc突变体位点信息.xlsx* in folder*/data/GLuc_design_preprocess_data/in_house_variant_preprocess*, and all Intermediate files generated during the preprocessing are in this folder.
 See *gluc_data_process.ipynb* for details of preprocessing.

-# EvoZero-assisted directed evolution
+# EvoPlay-assisted directed evolution
-GB1_PhoQ_task corresponds to "EvoZero-assisted directed evolution" task in the manuscript.
+GB1_PhoQ_task corresponds to "EvoPlay-assisted directed evolution" task in the manuscript.

 ## Running
 ### Generate training data